-- Performs journey level electrical work not requiring the level of a Supervising Electrician’s license; installs, alters and maintains interior and exterior wiring systems, tests and maintains generators and Uninterruptable Power Source (UPS), electrical circuits, fixtures and equipment; interprets electrical schematics, sketches and specifications; tests continuity of circuits to ensure electrical compatibility and safety of components; diagnoses malfunctioning electrical equipment; tests circuits and electric components to locate broken connections and defective current-control mechanisms; detects, replaces and repairs defective parts or modules and electronic relays, switches and circuits to the modular and/or component level; may design small electrical systems.
+- Performs journey level electrical work; installs, alters and maintains interior and exterior wiring systems, tests and maintains generators and Uninterruptable Power Source (UPS), electrical circuits, fixtures and equipment; interprets electrical schematics, sketches and specifications; tests continuity of circuits to ensure electrical compatibility and safety of components; diagnoses malfunctioning electrical equipment; tests circuits and electric components to locate broken connections and defective current-control mechanisms; detects, replaces and repairs defective parts or modules and electronic relays, switches and circuits to the modular and/or component level; may design small electrical systems.

 REQUIRED KNOWLEDGE AND SKILLS

 Thorough knowledge of: Standard practices, methods, tools and materials of the electrical trade; local, state and national electrical codes; occupational hazards and safety precautions involving electrical work and exposure to moving traffic; electrical theory, methods, techniques; thorough knowledge of commercial electrical systems, generators, and UPS systems.

-Working knowledge of: Maintenance techniques for traffic signal, lighting construction, building, and wastewater plants; electrical, electromechanical practices and theory, including solid-state; basic techniques of supervision; permitting procedure and requirements; electrical project and work documentation; electrical hazards and safety precautions.
+Working knowledge of: Maintenance techniques for traffic signals and signal controllers, lighting construction, building, and wastewater plants; electrical, electromechanical practices and theory, including solid-state; basic techniques of supervision; permitting procedure and requirements; electrical project and work documentation; electrical hazards and safety precautions.

 Skill to: Oversee, train and lead the work of assigned staff; inspect and evaluate electrical work of staff and subcontractors; maintain and repair wiring and electrical systems and equipment; operate electrical testing and measuring devices; operate power and manual tools standard to electrical trade; understand and interpret drawings and specifications; prepare and maintain accurate records and reports; understand verbal and written instructions; communicate effectively, both orally and in writing; establish and maintain effective working relationships with County staff, other agency personnel, subcontractors and the public; read and interpret traffic signal plans, fiber optic communication and copper interconnect plans and design specifications; perform load bank testing on generators and testing and maintenance of UPS systems.